Skip to content

 The LRV of Silver Sage is approximately 53.14.

-Valspar’s Ante Meridian is lighter than Valspar Sparkling Sage, so it is close to Sherwin Williams Sea Salt, but lighter instead of darker.
+Valspar’s Ante Meridian is lighter than the dupe Valspar Sparkling Sage, so it is close to Sherwin Williams Sea Salt, but lighter instead of that little bit darker.

 The LRV of Ante Meridian is 66.34.

-Valspar Mellow Tune is the darkest of these dupes, with an LRV of 57.45.
-It is ever so slightly warmer than SW Sea Salt, but another very close dupe!
+Mellow Tune is the darkest of the Valspar alternatives that I had picked out for Sea Salt, with an LRV of 57.45.
+It is ever so slightly warmer than Sea Salt, but another very close color match!

 Well if this hasn’t made up your mind about Sherwin Williams Sea Salt, I don’t think anything will, but here’s a quick recap:

-- In north facing rooms, Sea Salt might look quite blue
+• In north facing rooms, Sea Salt might look more blue

 Not sold?
 Never fear!
 I seem to have really gone down a rabbit hole with greens.
 Here are many more: